jwstegemann/fritz2-docs/ComponentLibrary.md

 update handler.
 The ``pushButton`` component explicitly offers this context for managing the [events](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Events) of the underlying HTML ``button { }`` element.
-Many interactive components offer such a mechanism, always by using exactly the same name ``events`` (for exposing the actual DOM events), sometimes also with more specific functions for specific flows.
+Many interactive components offer such a mechanism, always using exactly the same name ``events`` (for exposing the actual DOM events), sometimes with more additional specific functions for specific flows.
 The principle always remains the same: fritz2 offers a place to grab and use the events of each component.

 ## Composition on steroids